 Through our Supplier Code of Conduct, we make sure our suppliers and partners understand our values and treat their stakeholders in a way that is consistent with those values.
 The Supplier Code of Conduct provides, in pertinent part, as follows:

-NO FORCED CHILD LABOR
+NO FORCED LABOR, NO CHILD LABOR

 Suppliers must not use slavery or involuntary labor of any kind, including prison labor, debt bondage, or forced labor by governments and suppliers must not be involved in human trafficking.
 Suppliers must not use corporal punishment, physical or psychological abuse, threats or violence, or other forms of physical or mental coercion.
 There must not be unreasonable restrictions on the ability of employees to enter or exit the workplace.”